-When your heart is beating too fast, it may not pump enough blood to the rest of your body.
-This can starve your organs and tissues of oxygen and can cause the following tachycardia-related signs and symptoms:
+When the heart beats too fast, it may not pump enough blood to the rest of the body.
+As a result, the organs and tissues may not get enough oxygen.

-- Heart palpitations — a racing, uncomfortable or irregular heartbeat or a sensation of "flopping" in the chest
+- Sensation of a racing, pounding heartbeat or flopping in the chest (palpitations)

 - Chest pain

 Some people with tachycardia have no symptoms.
 The condition may be discovered when a physical exam or heart tests are done for another reason.

 A number of things can cause a rapid heart rate (tachycardia).
 If you feel like your heart is beating too fast, make an appointment to see a health care provider.

 Seek immediate medical help if you have shortness of breath, weakness, dizziness, lightheadedness, fainting or near fainting, and chest pain or discomfort.

 A type of tachycardia called ventricular fibrillation can cause blood pressure to drop dramatically.
 Collapse can occur within seconds.
 Soon the affected person's breathing and pulse will stop.
 If this occurs, do the following: